RafaelBroseghini/Pythonista/07-Automations Automations Automations!/README.md

 * [File concatenation](https://github.com/RafaelBroseghini/Pythonista/tree/master/Automate%20this%20Please!/File%20Concatenation)

 ## Contribute:
-* Open an issue with an automation idea! :+1:
+* Open an issue with an automation fix! :+1:
 * **OR**
 * Make a PR with an automation idea! :+1: